 The location of a Mac machine can be retrieved which makes it possible to know the whereabouts of a remote employee at work and also secure the device.
 Supported by MDM for macOS 10.7 and above.

-Simplify the installation, update and uninstallation of corporate apps without user intervention using the app management capabilities of Mobile Device Manager Plus.
+Simplify the installation, update and uninstallation of corporate apps without user intervention using the app management capabilities of the Mac device manager

 Apps purchased via ABM can be silently installed in the managed machines from the MDM server with zero user intervention.
 Supported by MDM for macOS 10.10 and above.

 NOTE: It is mandatory to configure an APNs certificate before managing Apple devices using macOS MDM solutions.
-To know more about the steps involved, click here.
+To know more about the steps involved inf configuring an APNs certificate for mac device management tools, click here.